MHCommunity/mousehunt-improved/docs/better-ui.md

 - **Trap Selector: Show unowned trap skins in the trap selector**
 - **Trap Selector: Show larger codex images in the trap selector**
 - **Trap Selector: Move the codex to the bottom of the trap view**
+- **Square profile pics**: Makes profile pictures square in more places for consistency.